 We supervise research students on a face to face basis, in the same way as other universities.
 We accept part-time and full-time registration for research degrees (MPhil/PhD).
 All research students are provisionally enrolled for an MPhil degree and upgraded to a PhD after the successful completion of a probationary assessment (at the end of year 1 for full-time students and year 2 for part-time).

-The Open University graduate student community forms an important part of the university’s research culture.
+The Open University postgraduate student community forms an important part of the university’s research culture.
 Students participate in the full range of on-campus research and are seen as valued members of the discipline.
 The Open University Research School offers a year-round programme of workshops, seminars and training for postgraduate students.

 Look at the staff pages to find out more about the research we do and to identify potential supervisors.
-The principal areas of research in the OU art history are:
+The principal areas in which we offer supervision are:

 In order to enrol for a research degree, you will need have a research project that will make a contribution to scholarly understanding of your chosen field and is feasible in terms of your skills, time and circumstances.
 Please consult our detailed advice on preparing a research proposal.

 Before formally applying for the PhD programme, you should contact us in order to discuss your proposed research topic and to enquire about the likely availability of an appropriate supervisor.

 Enquiries should be addressed to: FASS-ArtHistory-Enquiries@open.ac.uk.
 You are strongly advised to make your enquiry well in advance of the deadline for submitting applications to the PhD programme, so as to allow time to refine your proposal.

 The deadline for submitting applications for starting a PhD in October is usually in mid-January.
 However, the deadline may be later for those applying for self-funded study.
 In addition, applications for self-funded study are accepted in early autumn for a February start.

 Once you have submitted your application, you will be invited to interview if it looks as if you can satisfy the above requirements.